 Norovirus infection happens in the stomach and intestines.
-The stomach flu is another name for it.
-It spreads quickly.
+It spreads quickly to others.

 |The Digestive Tract|

 A group of viruses cause this infection.
 They can spread through:

 - Water that is not clean, such as lakes, swimming pools, wells, and water stored on cruise ships

 - Raw or poorly steamed shellfish, such as clams and oysters